Burke Costanza & Carberry LLP, Merriville/Valparaiso,

-Mr. Schoenfelt is looking for interns that are able to market on various social media platforms, and educate teachers on new tools in technology that are coming out in the 21st Century.
-Students can learn more about the organization by checking out the website @ http://www.nwiesc.k12.in.us/Page/1 or download the app from iTunes, Google Play, or the Windows Store.
+They are looking for interns that are able to market on various social media platforms, and educate teachers on new tools in technology that are coming out in the 21st Century.
+Students can learn more about the organization by checking out the website at http://www.nwiesc.k12.in.us/Page/1 or download the app from iTunes, Google Play, or the Windows Store.

 REGIONAL Federal Credit Union, Hammond, IndianaREGIONAL Federal Credit Union is a $125 million community chartered credit union established in 1961.
 REGIONAL serves the communities of Porter County, Gary, Hammond, Hobart, Whiting, New Chicago, East Chicago, Lake Station, Griffith and Highland.
 The organization’s values include Trust, Mutual Respect, Communication, Education, Service and Compassion.